October Health – 2025 Report

 Strategies for a Country to Lower Loneliness Stress

-Provide affordable internet access and promote digital literacy to help isolated populations connect virtually.
+Provide affordable internet and digital literacy programs to help people connect virtually, especially important for remote workers and those in rural areas.

 What can businesses do to assist their employees?